monome/docs/norns/engine-study-3.md

 ## part 1: shuttling signals {#part-1}

-Before we get into retrofitting Moonshine with an FX bus, let's first demonstrate how Busses can be used to shuttle signals around the Server.
+Let's first demonstrate how Busses can be used to shuttle signals around the Server.

-It'll also likely be helpful to pull up SuperCollider's [documentation on Busses](https://doc.sccode.org/Tutorials/Getting-Started/11-Busses.html).
+*note: as you read, it'll likely be helpful to pull up SuperCollider's [documentation on Busses](https://doc.sccode.org/Tutorials/Getting-Started/11-Busses.html)*.

 ### formatting

-Note that we'll be demonstrating a slightly different formatting for arguments in this study than the previous two chapters.
+In this study, we'll be demonstrating a slightly different formatting for arguments in this study than the previous two chapters.

 Previously, we established all of our arguments at the start of the SynthDef.
 For example: